Yoga Unveiled: part one

 Introduction

 There can be very few people sincerely interested in Occultism or Mysticism who have not at some time or another delved into the study of what is popularly thought to constitute yoga.
 Countless books and now limitless videos, blogs and websites have explored this subject, brimming with all manner of breathing exercises, postures, meditations, confirmations, mantras, mudras (gestures) and so on and so forth.
 Many of these resources are utterly fantastic, others ridiculous, some highly dangerous.
 Few are good.
 It is for this reason, as well as others, that we long ago decided that our work would not be complete without a thorough investigation of yoga.
 But there were many other subjects we needed to write about first and misunderstandings that required clearing up (see complete list of articles on our Homepage).
 We feel the time is now right to thoroughly investigate what yoga really is, what it isn't, and explore and explain the philosophy and principles which underlie it.
-As we proceed, many erroneous ideas will need to jettisoned and not a few fantasies exploded.
+As we proceed, many erroneous ideas will need to be jettisoned and not a few fantasies exploded.
 This is likely to upset those who fondly imagine that yoga consists of what one wit has called 'stretching in spandex'.
 We aim to show that this wishy-washy, touchy-feely exposition of yoga is unworthy of the name.
 Any readers who disagree with this view may stop reading now as nothing we have to say is likely to interest them.

-In this first part of our three part investigation we discuss what yoga is and what it isn't, explore the profound philosophy which gave it birth and the eight stages of which it consists.
+In this first part of our three part investigation we discuss what yoga is and what it isn't, explore the profound philosophy which gave birth to it and the eight stages of which it consists.
 In part two we discuss the antiquity and origins of yoga, the main schools into which it is divided and the practises associated with them.
-In the third and final part published in May 2023, we discuss some of the lesser known schools and the ultimate aim and purpose of this grand Science.
+In the third and final part we discuss some of the lesser known schools and the ultimate aim and purpose of this grand Science.
 In the accompaniment to this investigation we explore and explain the rich heritage of occult knowledge and wisdom to be found in the sayings and parables of the Sages of ancient India.
 It is the sublime philosophical ideas in these discourses that expound and explain the true science and art of yoga, not the countless 'yoga workouts for complete beginners' to be found on YouTube or the superficial explanations presented by perspiring young women posing in leotards!
 If, as we fervently believe and hope to prove, yoga is the epitome of Occult Science, there can be no better or more apposite compliment to its grand philosophy than the eternal truths to be found in the sacred literature which gave it birth.
 Should you wish to explore this rich heritage further (which would be an eminently good thing to do), you will find a short list of principal sources in the Further reading list in the sidebar.

 What is Yoga?